awsdocs/amazon-cognito-developer-guide/doc_source/cognito-user-pools-social-idp.md

 ## Prerequisites<a name="cognito-user-pools-social-idp-prerequisites"></a>

-Before you begin, you need:
+Before you begin, you need the following:
 + A user pool with an app client and a user pool domain\.
 For more information, see [Create a user pool](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pool-as-user-directory.html)\.
 + A social identity provider\.